Extra-curricular language courses for Bayes undergraduates

 Teaching style and assessment

-During the two classes you will be taught in a variety of ways, including: lectures, group work, work with a partner and short presentations.
-In self study time, you will be expected to read, listen to the language and use methods to learn more about the culture in which your chosen language is spoken.
+During the classes you will be taught in a variety of ways, including: lectures, group work, work with a partner and short presentations.
+In self-study time, you will be expected to read, listen to the language and use methods to learn more about the culture in which your chosen language is spoken.

 Module assessment is 100% coursework.
 You will also have the opportunity to complete an online language portfolio during your course.